Iva-Yorgova/Summer-Store-Angular-Project/README.md

 Angular Web Application

-    SUMMER STORE is a e-commerce project that combines sweet store, where you can order your favorite summer delicacies and a blog, where you can read, write and comment on interesting articles.
+    SUMMER STORE is a e-commerce project that combines sweet store, where you can order your favorite summer sweets and a blog, where you can read, write and comment on interesting articles.
     Summer is here!
-Order your favorite delicacies! 😂
+Order your favorite delicacies! 🍦

 # Firebase Hosting: